Fred-Evif/Matilda/source/installation.rst

 .. note::

    Remeber, the implementing codes is different from two kinds of installation.
-We recommand 'pip' for directly applying Matilda via any Python explainer on the scripts (via package import).
+We recommand 'pip' If you want to directly apply Matilda via any Python explainer on the scripts (via package import).

 I: Otain Matilda by clonning the github repository: ::